 Please note that recent course requirement updates may not be reflected in the list above.
 For further information contact the Office of Admissions at 303.458.4344.

-Regis University is accredited by The Higher Learning Commission and a member of the North Central Association.
+Regis University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.

 May 2014-April 2015